-- Old vehicle must have an engine model year of 2002 or earlier - Old vehicle must have been owned and operated by the applicant within the SFNA for the past three years at the time of application - Old vehicle must still be operating on at least a part-time or seasonal basis defined as being registered with the DMV for on-road operation at least 3 months per 12 month period - Old vehicle must be turned into the vehicle dealership in the same condition that it was in at the time of the pre-inspection (see Section 5.4) - If the applicant has purchased another business that possessed trucks meeting this requirement and provides documentation that the entire business has been purchased by the applicant, staff may approve the application without three years of ownership by the applicant.
-Purchasing vehicles from another business for the purpose of receiving SECAT funding is prohibited.
+- Old vehicle must have an engine model year of 1998-2006.
+Model years less than 1998 can be considered providing the vehicle can demonstrate surplus NOx emissions through December 31, 2018.
+Applicant must show operation of the old vehicle in the SFNA for the past 24 months at the time of application. - Applicant must currently own the vehicle with a clear title and submit a copy of the clear title with their application - Old vehicle must still be operating on at least a part-time or seasonal basis defined as being registered with the DMV for on-road operation at least 3 months per 12 month period - Old vehicle must be turned into the vehicle dealership in the same condition that it was in at the time of the pre-inspection (see Section 5.4)